Should Malaysian English speakers speak “local English” or “standard English?” Marianna Pascal weighs in

-In a famous Toastmaster’s Speech Contest that garnered One Million views (2009), Corporate English Communication trainer, (Canadian born) Mariana Pascal, asks whether in Malaysia “local English” or “Standard English” should prevail?
+In a famous Toastmaster’s Speech Contest that garnered One Million views (2009), Corporate English Communication trainer, (Canadian-born) Marianna Pascal, asks whether Malaysia’s “local English” or “Standard English” should prevail?

-Should they “embrace” local language or dialect as a vivid and colourful part of Malay culture (“local English”)?
+Should Malaysians “embrace” local language or dialect as a vivid and colourful part of their culture (“local English”)?
 Or should they “replace” (and efface) their hybrid, combination dialects with “Standard English” (The King’s English)?

-Pascal advocates for hybrid, combinations of the local language with English– a both/and . . . not a neither/nor approach to using English.
-Pascal (as she further details in a TEDTalk from about the same date), “how well somebody communicates in English actually has very little to their literacy level.”
-It’s about confidence, not feeling judged; assertiveness and being willing to experiment; students must not be shy,
+Pascal advocates for hybrid, combinations of the local language with English– a both/and . . . not an either/or approach to using English.
+She observes (as she further details in a TEDTalk from the same year), “how well somebody communicates in English actually has very little to their literacy level.”

 This approach is consistent with community-based teaching and learning.